 If an employee is scheduled to work at a pre-approved telework location and that location becomes non-operational or inaccessible, the employee may be paid for up to two (2) hours of Non-operational/Emergency Condition leave per event.
-Employees may be paid for more than two hours under this Article with Deputy Chief approval.
+Employees may be paid for more than two hours under this Article with Chief ALJ or designee Deputy Chief approval.